-Certainly the timing of the platform announcement warning of the approach of the aforementioned tram need fine-tuning: There was much to the amusement among the waiting passengers when the the announcement triggered a few seconds after the empty tram had passed by.
+Certainly the timing of the platform announcement warning of the approach of the aforementioned tram need fine-tuning: There was much amusement among the waiting passengers when the announcement triggered a few seconds after the empty tram had passed by.

 But at least the wheels didn’t fall off.
 Nobody got run over and killed.
 The staff didn’t go on strike.
 And the sun shone brightly.
 The prime aims of the operation were successful.
 The carnival atmosphere of launch day shielded most passengers from the reality of what would, had it been any other day on any other public transport network, been regarded as a poor experience.
 I wonder how long the novelty factor will last, if the standard of the operation can be improved before the tram gains a negative reputation among users?